tensorlayer/TensorLayer/example/openpose/README.md

 - Speed is tested on XXX

 ## 5. Train a model
+For your own training, please put .jpg files into coco_dataset/images/ and put .json into coco_dataset/annotations/

 Runs `train.py`, it will automatically download MSCOCO 2017 dataset into `dataset/coco17`.
 The default model in `models.py` is based on VGG19, which is the same with the original paper.